 What Software Can I Use?

-As you can see, over 30 states use Tier2 Submit, TIER II MANAGER or E-Plan.
-Tier2 Submit is a software created by the EPA and upgraded annually, so you be sure to always download the newest version.
+As you can see, almost 40 states use Tier2 Submit, TIER II MANAGER or E-Plan.
+Tier2 Submit is a software created by the EPA and upgraded annually, so you have to be sure to always download the newest version.
 TIER II MANAGER and E-Plan are web-based; therefore upgrades are rolled out automatically by the platform developer.

 Here is a list of states that have their own web-based portals, along with the department responsible for Tier II Reporting and compliance.